 not all babies know how to put themselves to sleep.
-And not all babies can go back to sleep if they are awakened in the night.
-When it's time for bed, many parents want to rock or breastfeed a baby to help him or her fall asleep.
-Creating a bedtime routine is a good idea.
-But don't let your baby fall asleep in your arms.
-This may become a pattern.
-And your baby may begin to expect to be in your arms to fall asleep.
-When your baby briefly wakes up during a sleep cycle, they may not be able to go back to Babies who feel secure are better able to handle separations, especially at night.
-Cuddling and comforting your baby during the day can help him or her feel more secure. ways to help your baby learn to sleep include:

-No. 6. not all babies know how to put themselves to sleep.
 And not all babies can go back to sleep if they are wake up in the night.
 When it's time for bed, many parents want to rock or breastfeed a baby to help them fall asleep.
 Creating a bedtime routine is a good idea.
 But don't let your baby fall asleep in your arms.
 This may become a pattern.
 And your baby may begin to expect to be in your arms to fall asleep.
 When your baby briefly wakes up during a sleep cycle, they may not be able to go back to Babies who feel secure are better able to handle separations, especially at night.
 Cuddling and comforting your baby during the day can help them feel more secure.
 Other ways to help your baby learn to sleep include: